 This section contains a list of personality characteristics that are frequently associated with job performance.
 Remember, these are not skills and do not indicate the ability to do a job.
 Rather, they can be used to evaluate the candidate's fit with the general needs of the job and the organizational culture.
 Sample interview questions are provided to gather more information.

-Detail

-Interview Guide

 Adaptability

-Score: 85

 This scale reflects how accepting a person is of frequent or substantial changes in his or her job requirements.
 Changing work requirements usually cause stress and put pressure on an individual to adapt.
 High scorers usually thrive under changing work conditions, while low scorers may burn out or become paralyzed.
 In more stable job circumstances, high scorers may become bored, while low scorers would remain satisfied.
-Interpretation:

 The candidate's score in this area should contribute to enhanced overall job performance.

-Thrives on change.
-Sees self as very flexible and easy-going.
-However, he or she may often be perceived as disinterested, unmotivated, or too easy-going in times of upheaval.
+Prefers a dynamic work environment.
+Able to remain focused and positive in times of significant workplace change.
+Fairly easy-going and relaxed.
+However, may appear uninterested under certain circumstances.

 Feelings: Strong Dislike or Very Resistant.
-Weren't able to handle the change or needed significant help. \Diamond How did you feel?
+Weren't able to handle the change or needed significant help.

+How did you feel?
 How did you handle the change?

 Feelings: Unfazed or Slightly Resistant.
 Handled the situation & change only impacted their work in a minor way.

 Describe a time where you had to adapt to some significant changes at work.

-3 \Diamond 5 Feelings: Excited or Comfortable.
+5 Feelings: Excited or Comfortable.
 Handled the situation well and in a way that didn't interfere with their work.

 What are some of the techniques you use to keep yourself from getting burnt out when faced with ever-changing conditions?